TotallyNotHuman/KFStories/FirstFlight/Chapter-6.md

 The station&#39;s interior was rather spartan; there were only a few computer terminals scattered here and there, airlocks leading to and from the interior, and a somewhat large screen at the center.
 However, something completely unexpected happened; upon the boarding party&#39;s entry, the station&#39;s artificial intelligence awakened, and issued forth a verbal message in – surprisingly – perfectly fluent and standard Kerblish.

 `Relay Alpha artificial intelligence system activated.
 Three sapient life forms detected.
 Species identification subroutine engaged.
-Species identification successful: Kerbal sapiens.`
+Species identification successful: Kerbalis boosterificus.`

 Enman addressed the AI. &quot;I am Commander Christopher Enman of the starship _Scalpel_, the flagship of the Kerbin Fleet.
 We hail from a star named Kerbol, ten light-years distant.
 The _Scalpel_ is on an exploratory mission.&quot;